 Mrs. Tydings received her JD from Mercer University’s Walter F. George School of Law.
 She also holds an advanced certificate in Legal Writing, Research, and Drafting.
 Mrs. Tydings has two nursing degrees including an Associate of Science degree from Macon State College and a Bachelor of Science degree from Georgia Southwestern State University in Americus.

 An active member in local, state, and national municipal government organizations, City Attorney Tydings served as President of the City Attorney’s Section for the Georgia Municipal Association from June 2012-2013 and was elected to serve on the Georgia Municipal Employees Benefits System and Risk Management Boards of Trustees beginning July 1, 2013.
-She also serves on the Executive Committee of the Houston County Bar Association and served that organization as Treasurer for six years.
+Mrs. Tydings currently serves as the Vice President of the Local Government Law Section of the Georgia Bar Association.and also serves on the Georgia Municipal Association’s Federal Policy Council.
+She served as a member of the Executive Committee of the Houston County Bar Association as that organization’s Treasurer for six years.

-Mrs. Tydings finds her work on behalf of the City of Centerville very rewarding and states, “Making a positive difference by applying my skills in the City where I live is both challenging and fulfilling.
-I enjoy my job and consider myself fortunate to serve the citizens of Centerville. email@example.com
+Mrs. Tydings finds her work on behalf of the City of Centerville very rewarding and states, “Making a positive difference by applying my skills in Public Service is both challenging and fulfilling.
+I enjoy my job and consider myself fortunate to serve the citizens of Centerville. firstname.lastname@example.org

 Carol Harrison began with the City of Centerville December 3, 2012 as the City’s Accountant and brings to the City 11 years of experience in public accounting with a practice concentration in auditing governmental entities.
 Prior to her career in public accounting she taught Principles of Accounting I and II at a community college and prior to that worked with the Housing Rehab Program in the Community Development Department of a local government.